SartorialGrunt0/Klipper-Wire-Configurator/README.md

 ### Moonraker update_manager

-If you want Moonraker to track this app and offer updates in Mainsail or Fluidd, add the following section to `moonraker.conf`:
+If you want Moonraker to manage updates in Mainsail or Fluidd, add the following section to `moonraker.conf`:

 ```ini
 [update_manager klipper-wire-configurator]